mantidproject/mantid/docs/source/algorithms/MaxEnt-v1.rst

     | ReconstructedData | 2M                           | N              | For spectrum :math:`s` in the input workspace, the reconstructed data are stored in spectrum :math:`s` (real part) and :math:`s+M` (imaginary part).
 Note that although the input is real, the imaginary part is recorded for debugging purposes, it should be zero for all data points.                           |
     +-------------------+------------------------------+----------------+--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------+

 .. table:: Table 2.
-Output workspaces for the case of complex input (2M histograms and N bins in the input workspace.
-Real and imaginary parts must be consecutive)
+Output workspaces for a complex input workspace with 2M histograms and N bins.

     +-------------------+------------------------------+----------------+------------------------------------------------------------------------------------------------------------------------------------------------------------+
     | Workspace         | Number of histograms         | Number of bins | Description                                                                                                                                                |